Creating Advanced Marketing Strategies for Today’s Digital World

 When building a business from scratch, you should never forget that you create things for your customers.
 Of course, a personal touch will give your product personality, but your focus must be on your clients.

+If you are wondering how to learn who you are addressing, there is a simple way to create a customer persona.
 A customer (or buyer) persona is a painting you create based on qualitative and quantitative data.
-What you paint is then used to figure out how to promote your brand so that users find it relevant.
-Just as you have to be careful of the colors used in a painting, you should also pay attention to the data you are working with when building your customer persona.
+What you paint is then used to determine how to promote your brand so that users find it relevant.

+This way, you discover that your visitors are primarily men working in the tech, finance, and media industries.
 After checking detailed insights about your website’s visitors, you can quickly figure out your most common users are:

 • Male;